-A couple of weeks ago the BMJ blog published a guest post written by Sharon Roman, an MS patient.
+A few weeks ago the BMJ blog published a guest post written by Sharon Roman, an MS patient.
 The subject : “What are the qualities that make for a good doctor and what can patients do if they’re missing?”
 (Link to blog at the bottom of this page)

 It struck a chord as, over a period of 40 years, I have met a large number of doctors, consultants and even a few surgeons.
 Some have been good; some bad; some exceptional; some would be better off in research roles.
 I would put my current gastro in the exceptional category, especially if he is reading this just before performing a colonoscopy on me.
 But, in all honesty, there is nobody else I would rather have sticking a camera where the sun don’t shine.
 He can handle bends better than Lewis Hamilton.

 One of the qualities that Sharon highlighted was the sense of safety that a good doctor gives the patient.
 It’s not something I had really thought about, not consciously at least, but I now realise that the feeling does underpin the best consultations and helps encourage open discussion.
 In a safe environment you tend to open up.

 I’ve thought long and hard about the qualities which I believe elevates a good doctor to an exceptional one and this is at the top of my list.
 If pushed to sum it up in a single word it would be “adaptability” but it needs more explanation :

 The ability to read body language and “language” language, if that makes sense.
 That’s picking up the messages in a patient’s demeanour and the words they use and then adapt how the consultation is structured.
 Carefully choosing the words or medical terms that get used and ensuring the patient understands them.
 Definitely not sticking to a “one style fits all” approach or spending the whole appointment staring at notes on a computer screen.